cs2103aug2015-w10-3j/main/Developer Guide.md

 }
 ```
-The code snippets above show how the list of all tasks is represented as an ArrayList of Task object in the MainLogic.
-When processing a command, MainLogic will add/delete/update these Task objects accordingly and rewrite the data to the files when necessary.
+The code snippets above show how the list of all tasks is represented as an ArrayList of Task object in the `MainLogic`.
+When processing a command, `MainLogic` will add/delete/update these `Task` objects accordingly and rewrite the data to the files when necessary.

 <br>
 ![add image](doc/images/del seqDiagram.png)